 Professor Mark Stevenson is an epidemiologist and Professor of Urban Transport and Public Health at the University of Melbourne.
 He is a National Health and Medical Research Council (Australia) Fellow, an Honorary Professor in the Peking University Health Science Centre, Chinaand an advisor for injury to the Director General of the World Health Organisation.

-Mathew Varghese, Treasurer, is a post-graduate in orthopaedic surgery from Maulana Azad Medical College,Delhi University.
+Mathew Varghese, Director and Treasurer, is a post-graduate in orthopaedic surgery from Maulana Azad Medical College,Delhi University.
 Currently he is the Head of the Department of Orthopaedic Surgery at St. Stephen’s Hospital, Delhi.
 He has specialized in trauma care with particular emphasis on reconstructivesurgery for complex trauma to the musculo-skeletal system and in pre-hospital care for trauma patients.
 He was the Chair of project review committee on Trauma Care of Indian Councilfor Medical Research and member, technical committee on Trauma and Emergency Care Services(TECS) at the WHO, Geneva.
 He is a member of the Regional TechnicalAdvisory Group on Road Traffic Injuries and member Regional Technical Advisory Group on Disability and Rehabilitation, WHO, SEARO.
 He was given the distinguished alumnus award by Maulana AzadMedical College, Delhi University.